LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

 she wishes.
 She expects the game to have a simple user interface that is easy to navigate.

-Using everything you've learned up to this point, create a word guess game that will meet all of the requiements described in the user story above.
+Using everything you've learned up to this point, create a word guess game that will meet all of the requirements described in the user story above.

 ## Program Components